 Whether you've opted for a separate dining table and chairs, or a built in breakfast bar, I think that having chairs that tuck under the eating surface can make a huge difference to the look and feel of the room.
 Bucky seating will take up unnecessary room and make the place look smaller.
-There are even great table and chair options that fold away from view or fit together snugly for a clean look – this Country Kitchen in Acorn and Parchment is an ideal choice.
+There are even great table and chair options that fold away from view or fit together snugly for a clean look.

 Building tables, benches and seating areas directly into your walls can save a lot of space and will also look fantastic.

 If you've got an empty corner, try installing some built-in benches and then place a table in the middle.
 Not only with this add a stylish touch to the space, it will help you to make the most of your cosy kitchen and create more usable areas.